-Activity at Piton de la Fournaise follows cycles that evolve over time scales of a few years to a decade or so (Derrien, 080 2019; Got et al., 2013; Peltier et al., 2009; Roult et al., 2012; Vlastélic et al., 2018).
-This cyclic eruptive pattern will control the location, intensity and magnitude of the eruptions, and hence the location, length and area of inundation of associated lava flows.
+Activity at Piton de la Fournaise follows cycles that evolve over time scales of a few years to a decade or so (Derrien, 2019; Got et al., 2013; Peltier et al., 2009; Roult et al., 2012; Vlastélic et al., 2018).
+This cyclic eruptive pattern will control the location, intensity and magnitude of eruptions, and hence also the vent location, as well as length and area of inundation of the associated lava flows.
 Eruptive fissures tend to be closer to the summit craters (i.e., proximal eruptions are more probable) at the start of a cycle than at the end (when distal eruptions are more likely to occur).
 Moreover, cycle durations will depend on the magma supply rate, where the lower the supply rate the longer the cycle (Derrien, 2019).
-Cycles also often terminate with a relatively 085 long-lived, high volume, and high intensity effusive event (Coppola et al., 2017; Peltier et al., 2009).
-Therefore, depending on the length of cycle and where, temporally, in the cycle we are, both the geographical distribution of the probability of vent opening and the length of associated flow would vary.
-Specific hazard maps could therefore be built based on the cycles through phases of more and less frequent activity, and as the intensity of events within each cycle wax and wane.
+Cycles also often terminate with a relatively long-lived, high volume, and high intensity effusive event (Coppola et al., 2017; Peltier et al., 2009).
+Therefore, depending on the length of cycle and where, temporally, in the cycle we are, both the geographical distribution of the probability of vent opening and the length of associated flow can vary.
+Specific hazard maps could therefore be built based on the cycles and the "current" position in a cycle in terms of the vent location, intensity of events and length of flow associated with the phase of the cycle underway.

-Piton de la Fournaise also experiences longer-duration (20-30 year-long) cycles that are related to systematic 090 evolution in the fertility of the magma source (Vlastélic et al., 2018).
+Piton de la Fournaise also experiences longer-duration (20-30 year-long) cycles that are related to systematic evolution in the fertility of the magma source (Vlastélic et al., 2018).
 Phases of increasing mantle fertility are related to increasing eruption frequency and erupted volume, as the mantle porosity increases thus promoting melt extraction.
-Such increasing phases of activity ultimately culminate in exceptionally voluminous, eruptions with high effusion rates, as well as summit collapse or pit-crater formation; as occurred in 1931, 1961, 1986 and 2007 (Vlastélic et al., 2018).
-On other volcanic centers such as Hawaii or Etna, lava flow length has been related to effusion rate and lava volume (Harris and Rowland, 2001;
+Such increasing phases of activity ultimately culminate in exceptionally voluminous, eruptions with high effusion rates, as well as summit collapse or pit-crater formation (Vlastélic et al., 2018).
+At other volcanic centers such as Hawaii or Etna, lava flow length has been related to effusion rate and lava volume (Harris and Rowland, 2009; Malin, 1980; Pinkerton and Wilson, 1994;